gurugio/lowlevelprogramming-university/README.md

   * There are many Youtubers uploading Rust course but I enjoied this course most.
   * He has been uploading the latest news for Rust.
 It's worth substribing.
 * [Rust for Linux](https://github.com/Rust-for-Linux)
-  * [Linus Torvalds said "Unless something odd happens, it [Rust] will make it into 6.1."](https://www.zdnet.com/article/linus-torvalds-rust-will-go-into-linux-6-1/)
+  * See the example sources and check how Rust will get into the Linux kernel

 ## <a name="Applications"></a>Applications